void-linux/void-docs/src/xbps/repositories/mirrors/changing.md

 `/usr/share/xbps.d`, but if duplicate files are found in `/etc/xbps.d`, those values are used instead.

+## xmirror

+To easily modify the currently selected mirror, [xmirror(1)](https://man.voidlinux.org/xmirror.1) (from the `xmirror` package) can be used.
+This utility takes care of all steps for updating the selected mirror.

+## Manual Method

+Alternatively, this can be done manually:

 To modify mirror URLs cleanly, copy all the repository configuration files to `/etc/xbps.d` and change the URLs in each copied repository file.